The voices of Tax Policy Center's researchers and staff

 The Economic Policy Institute, a labor-funded group that is no friend of high levels of executive compensation, took a close look at the effects of the ACA limits on deductibility of insurance company executive comp and found…nothing.
 It concluded, “There is no evidence that limiting the deductibility of CEO pay for health insurers lowered this pay relative to other industries, after controlling for other determinants of pay.”

 The Sanders plan tries a different model, of course.
 It raises tax rates rather than limiting deductions.
 And instead of raising taxes based on a fixed level of executive comp, it links its tax penalty to the pay of top management relative to rank-and-file workers.
-But it isn’t hard to find problems with that design: It could punish retailers or other business with large numbers of low-skilled, low pay workers while exempting CEOs of tech firms.
+But it isn’t hard to find problems with that design: It could punish retailers or other businesses with large numbers of low-skilled, low-pay workers while exempting CEOs of tech firms.
 Or it could encourage firms to contract out low-wage work.
 Discouraging firms from employing low-skilled workers seems contrary to much of what Sanders supports.

 If lawmakers think businesses are paying corporate execs too much, they probably should focus on corporate governance, not tax issues.
 If they do want to use the tax code to punish highly-paid managers, they’d be better off just raising the individual income tax on all very high-income taxpayers.
 Sanders, of course, has proposed that too, with a wealth tax and a high individual income tax rate.
 But if he thinks a tax penalty will reduce the pay gap, he may be disappointed with the outcome.